sails-adminpanel/sails-adminpanel/docs/Catalog.md

 - deleteItem(itemId: string | number, catalogId: string): An abstract method that should be implemented in each concrete class.
 It represents the logic of deleting an item.
 - getAddHTML(loc: string): An abstract method that should be implemented in each concrete class.
 It represents the logic of getting the HTML for adding a new item.
 - getEditHTML(id: string | number, catalogId: string, loc: string, modelId?: string | number): An abstract method that should be implemented in each concrete class.
 It represents the logic of getting the HTML for editing an item.
-- _getChilds(parentId: string | number | null, catalogId: string): Finds all child items of a parent item and enriches them with the required fields.
 - getChilds(parentId: string | number | null, catalogId: string): An abstract method that should be implemented in each concrete class.
 It represents the logic of finding child items of a parent item.
 - search(s: string, catalogId: string): An abstract method that should be implemented in each concrete class.
 It represents the logic of searching for items.